 An Angel investor put $1.3 million into my Internet company a couple years before I became very ill.
 Needless to say, it hasn’t been a good investment and may soon result in a near total loss for him.
 My company is still alive and kicking and could stage a comeback but so much time has gone by, that my investor is now at the point where he’s putting his affairs in order so he doesn’t leave a mess for his kids.
 Even though the loss won’t affect him materially, at times, the situation makes me feel like vomiting.

-I borrowed money from my company and paid myself a bonus I didn’t deserve in order to buy a house where I could recover.
+I purchased a house that I couldn’t afford where I hoped to recover.
 While still recovering from my nervous breakdown, my landlord gave us 30 day notice to leave the house I was renting.
 I couldn’t find another house to rent that was large enough to accommodate the two offices we needed and met all of my health needs (near enough to my parents, no fresh paint or rugs, no mold, at least four years old, near the mountains for clean air, etc) and then the perfect house appeared, two blocks from where we were living with everything we needed and more.
 The owner had allergies and built it to minimize them with no rugs and radiant floor heat.
 I tried to convince the seller to rent it to me but he said no. It was a very expensive home and we had been cleaned out by our emergency move from Florida.
-So, I called my investor and told him that if I didn’t recover my health, there was no company.
+So, I called my investor and tried to convey the idea that if I didn’t recover my health, there was no company.
 Naturally, he didn’t like the idea, but gave me his blessing, and I’m eternally grateful.
 That was one of the most painful phone calls I’ve ever made in my life.
 Didn’t want to do it, but I couldn’t see any practical alternative.
+Along with the money we spend on organic food, supplements and therapies, the house has kept us living on the edge financially.

 I hate Facebook but still read it like a moth drawn to the flame.
 I’m reminded every day I read updates from family and friends how wonderfully frivolous and oblivious most people’s lives are.
 I’m reminded that no one wants to hear about my steady stream of misfortune and suffering ticking off day by day, month after month and year after year.
-Facebook is for clever, lucky, active, healthy people living beautiful shiny lives.
+Facebook is mostly for clever, lucky, active, healthy people living beautiful shiny lives.
 I’m reminded that the people who read my blog are my fellow sick or recovering friends.
 No one else can stomach it.
-I’m still struggling to understand this but I think I could summarize it like this — no one gives a f*ck about you if you didn’t get hurt in something easy to understand and relatively short in duration like an accident, natural disaster or have cancer.
+I’m still struggling to understand this but I think I could summarize it like this — if you didn’t get hurt in some easy to understand way and suffer relatively short in duration like an accident, natural disaster or have cancer, you won’t find much understanding in the mainstream.
+On Facebook, you’ll do best to look for private health groups.

 Walking barefoot on rocky trails helps my sore feet.
 Because I can’t run due to exercise intolerance, I began walking up barefoot and trotting down barefoot.
 It gave me the feeling of speed almost as if I was running again, with some danger thrown in – very exciting.
 Later, I decided my exercise was wearing me down too much and now I do much less.
 I’ve since invented a number of dynamite massage tools (with possible commercial potential) that I use every day for dealing with my tendinitis.